 Kosovo was once part of Serbia and declared independence in February 2008.
 The road to independence was not easy and there was a lot of conflict within Kosovo.
 It is still struggling to gain recognition as a country with 115 nations recognising Kosovo’s independent status.

 Within Kosovo, most people are ethnic Albanian with the exception of the Northern areas where many people are of Serbian origin.
 The conflict within Kosovo is ongoing and controversial however Kosovars are happy to have tourists visit and are willing to openly talk about the past, present and future.

 Population: 1.8 million

 Language: Mostly Albanian, some Serbian.
 Good English and German spoken throughout the country.

-In and around Pristina
+Things to Do In and around Pristina

 Go to a bear sanctuary

 The sanctuary was opened in 2013 and is now home to 19 bears rescued from abusive and inhumane conditions.
 The area is well laid out and takes about an hour to walk around, depending on how long you want to stop and look at the adorable bears.
 There is a nice little café and a kids playground.
 Entry is €1.50 in the high season and €1 in the off season.
 You can also make donations to the care of the bears.

 If you want to make a day of it, the area around here is also great for hiking and there are walking paths that lead through a lovely park.
 A little further down the road is a nice lake which is great for a dip.